 First, understand only length--denoted awards regard running time; awards without "Short", "Featurette", or "Feature" in its title may award any film length.
 For example, both short and featurette Experimental Films compete for the "Best Experimental Film" award.
 However the short Experimental Film only competes in the "Best Short Film" category, while the featurette Experimental Film competes for "Best Featurette Film" category.

-Also understand that our Golden Brick Award does not regard running time.
-For example, a 50--minute Documentary competing for the Best Documentary (Feature) award is also competing for the "Best Featurette Film" category due to its "31 -- 60 minute" running time.
-The additional "Best Featurette Film" category prevents over--crowded competition for "Best [...]
+Also understand that our Golden Brick Award disregards running time.
+For example, a 50--minute Documentary competing for the Best Documentary (Feature) also competes for the "Best Featurette Film" category due to its "31 -- 60 minute" running time.
+Subsequently, the additional "Best Featurette Film" category prevents over--crowded competition for "Best [...]
 Film" entries.

 Our complete list of Annual Event Awards in the GBC are listed here.